Formal category theory in augmented virtual double categories: Pasting lemmas

 \begin{example} Applying the first assertion of \cororef{Kan extension and conjoints} to the cell $\iota'$ of the previous proposition we obtain the following.
-If $f \ladj g$ is an adjoint pair such that the companion $f_*$ exists then the (pointwise) (weak) left Kan extension of $d \of g$ along $(J_1, \dotsc, J_n)$ exists if and only if that of $d$ along $(f_*, J_1, \dotsc, J_n)$ does, and in that case they are isomorphic. \end{example}
+Consider an adjoint pair \mbox{$\map{f \ladj g}{A_0}C$}, a morphism $\map dCM$ and a path $\hmap{\ul J}{A_0}{A_n}$.
+If the companion $\hmap{f_*}C{A_0}$ exists then the (pointwise) (weak) left Kan extension of $d \of g$ along $\ul J$ exists if and only if that of $d$ along $f_* \conc \ul J$ does, and in that case they are isomorphic. \end{example}